-Phanteks Enthoo Pro Full Tower CaseClick thumbnail to view full-size
+Phanteks Enthoo Pro Full Tower Case

-If you're looking for a full tower case with a ton of features that doesn't cost a lot, this is the one to get.
+If you're looking for a full tower case with a ton of features which don't cost a lot, the Phanteks Enthoo Pro is still a great option.
 While it's a couple of years old now that simply means that it's more tested, more refined, and all for less money than day 1.

 The case itself is made of steel and plastic and has a side window for viewing all your hardware.